Topics The 4th Japan-Vietnam Joint Symposium" will be held

 Scene of exchange between the DAV, JPMA, and JPAV

 The management of the symposium, which was the first face-to-face meeting in four years, was not easy, as there were few people with experience in holding face-to-face meetings due to the turnover of the people involved and a new requirement to apply to the Vietnamese Ministry of Foreign Affairs for permission to hold an international conference from the perspective of Vietnam's national security.
 However, we were able to gather and discuss directly with the people concerned at the venue, and also spent precious time exchanging words to understand each other during breaks and lunches.
 While the Corona Disaster has enabled us to make good use of the online environment, and this symposium was able to attract a large number of participants online, we were also reminded of the importance and value of communication, which cannot be achieved online.
-I strongly feel that both virtual and real platforms are necessary to develop the relationship between the public and private sectors in both countries for early access to medicines in the future.
+We strongly feel that both virtual and real platforms are necessary to develop relationships between the public and private sectors in both countries for early access to medicines in the future.

 Group photo of all participants at the venue